Council And Local Authority Compensation Claims

 Multiple Severe Injuries + Special Damages | Severe | Up to £500,000+ | Severe injuries combined with substantial financial losses, which could include the cost of mobility aids, home adjustments, and lost earnings. |

 After successfully suing the council for negligence, your settlement may also include special damages.
 This head of claim refers to the financial losses you experience as a result of your injuries.
-For example, this head of claim may cover the cost of:
+For example, this head of claim may cover costs relating to:

 - Travel